-Transparent Lace vs Swiss Lace — What's the Real Difference
+Transparent Lace, HD Lace, and Swiss Lace — What's the Real Difference

 For 2026 · An honest look at what lace terms actually mean

-Every piece of wig lace answers two separate questions, and the marketing usually blurs them together:
+Every piece of wig lace is really answering three separate questions, and the marketing usually mashes them into one:

-• What's the lace made of, and how fine is it?
+- What net is it woven from?
 This is where "Swiss" and "regular" lace live.

-A wig can be transparent Swiss lace, transparent regular lace, beige Swiss lace, and so on.
-They mix and match.
-So let's take the two questions one at a time.
+A single wig can be transparent HD lace, transparent Swiss lace, beige regular lace, and so on — the words stack.
+So let's take the questions one at a time.

 The Colour Question: Transparent vs Standard